vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

     * Parameters for each [BoardingPass] parser operation.
     *
     * @param showPreview if true, it will show a preview of [BoardingPass].
-    * @param showErrors if true, it will show a error screen that contains information regarding any error that happened during this feature.
     * @param validate if true, it will perform validation of the [BoardingPass] fields.
     */
     @Parcelize
     open class BoardingPassParserParameters(
         open val showPreview: Boolean,
-        open val showErrors: Boolean,
         open val validate: Boolean
     ) : Parcelable